Unboxed-Software/solana-course/content/token22-on-chain.md

 where `ver` is the latest version of `solana-program` supporting rustc 1.68.0-dev
 ```

-You will also want the latest version of the anchor CLI installed.
-You can follow along the steps listed here to update via avm https://www.anchor-lang.com/docs/avm
+You will also want the latest version of the Anchor CLI installed.
+You can follow along the steps listed here to update via avm https://www.anchor-lang.com/docs/avm or simply run:

-or simply run
 ```bash
 avm install latest
 avm use latest